Maiden Stone

-The Maiden Stone, also known as the Drumdurno Stone after the nearby farm, is a Pictish standing stone near Inverurie in Aberdeenshire in Scotland, probably dating to the 9th century AD.
+The Maiden Stone, also known as the Drumdurno Stone after the nearby farm, is a Pictish standing stone near Inverurie in Aberdeenshire in Scotland, probably dating from the late 8th or early 9th century AD.

 Name

 The name is derived from local legend, incorporating the most obvious mark of wear and tear on the stone: a triangular notch toward the top of the monument.

 The legend states that the daughter of the Laird of Balquhain made a bet with a stranger that she could bake a bannock faster than he could build a road to the top of Bennachie.
 The prize would be the maiden's hand.
 However, the stranger was the Devil and finished the road and claimed the forfeit.
 The maiden ran from the Devil and prayed to be saved.
 The legend finishes by saying that God turned her to stone, but the notch is where the Devil grasped her shoulder as she ran.